sagemath/trac_to_gh/Issue 8080.md

 # Issue 8080: installation guide: require Fortran as a pre-requisite for compiling Sage on Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8080

 Original creator: mvngu